 One common misconception about vegans is that their diets are basically the same as rabbits.
 And, that there are no crave-worthy snack foods that are vegan.

 Okay, sure – vegans do tend to eat tons of leafy greens and typically maintain a nutrient-dense food regime, but you’d be surprised how many snack foods (and junk foods, for that matter) are accidentally vegan.
+Eating a vegan diet does not necessarily mean you are eating healthily.
+There are plenty of fun vegan friendly snack foods that can ruin a diet if consumed on a regular basis.

 If you’re vegan and craving something sweet, salty, crunchy, or greasy that you’d find at any old convenience store, we’ve got the ultimate list of snack foods for you.
+In no time at all, you can be enjoying sweet delights and salty treats that you might be surprised are vegan friendly.

 Yep, that’s right.